jacksonhturner/phylometh_exercises/endosymbiont_permutational_testing/endosymbiont_permutational_testing.md

 Our results of this test (and even the distribution generated) using `rtree()` are the same as using `rcoal()`.

-Since the UPGMA and NJ trees share the exact same number of clades (11) with our host tree, are the clades they share the same ones?
+Since the UPGMA and NJ trees share a similar number of clades with our host tree, are any of the clades they share the same ones?

 For the UPGMA endosymbiont tree: